 The Piedmont Environmental Council supports solar energy.
 For decades now, we have been a committed advocate for rooftop and ground mount systems.
 This distributed form of generation is a cost-effective way to increase energy security, address environmental challenges like climate change, and provide power at peak times while reducing the need for larger centralized power facilities and associated infrastructure.
 In addition, we have spoken in support of carefully sited utility-scale solar proposals, like the Dominion facility located in Remington, VA.

-Over the past several years, the declining cost of solar panels, coupled with rising demand for green energy sources has spurred interest in the development of utility-scale solar facilities throughout Virginia.
-These facilities are often located in rural areas, consume numerous acres (many are well over 1000 acres) and are incorrectly referred to as solar farms.
+Over the past decade, the declining cost of solar panels, coupled with rising demand for clean energy sources has spurred interest in the development of utility-scale solar facilities throughout Virginia.
+These facilities are often located in rural areas and consume significant acreage (many are well over 1000 acres).
 They have many of the same environmental benefits as rooftop solar.
 However, they more resemble light industrial sites and it is proving difficult to protect natural, cultural, and historic resources from poorly planned or sited facilities.

 The larger the facility, the higher level of difficulty avoiding or mitigating impacts to communities and important natural, cultural and historic resources.

 Utility-scale solar facilities require a substantial amount of land for energy production — as much as 7 to 10 acres per megawatt (MW) of rated capacity.
 Based on size, location, visibility, impacts to agricultural and natural resources, and the potential for additional infrastructure, a locality needs the ability to determine the appropriateness of sites to address those impacts.
-We recognize that utility-scale facilities will play a critical role in the Commonwealth’s transition to clean energy.
+Utility-scale facilities will play a critical role in the Commonwealth’s transition to clean energy.
 However, they need not come at the expense of our most productive agricultural and forested areas.